hasanfq6/GSMG.IO/README.md

 This document contains a comprehensive record of our research, findings, and solution attempts for the GSMG.IO 5 BTC puzzle challenge.
 The goal was to find the private key corresponding to the Bitcoin address `1GSMG1JC9wtdSwfwApgj2xcmJPAwx7prBe`, which currently holds 2.5 BTC.

+## Support / Donations

+If you’d like to support, you can donate to the following address:

+**Bitcoin Address:** `1Mw2kwg64J5LykLsRQUSqojtNR1kWGci4`

 ## Table of Contents

 1. [Puzzle Overview](#puzzle-overview)